Angelmmiguel/svgi/README.md

 `svgi` is written in javascript ([node](https://nodejs.org/)) and distributed through [npm](https://www.npmjs.com).
 Both are required to install `svgi`.

-To install it, just execute the following command in the terminal:
+To install it, run the following command in the terminal:

 ```
 npm install -g svgi